 Fresh Whipped Cream

-- Use a good heavy whipping cream.
-The best tasting heavy cream doesn’t have additives; if possible, find a brand that lists only one ingredient: cream.
+- Use good heavy cream with only one ingredient: cream.

 How To Make Lemon Pie